shangjie-li/mvmm/README.md

    ```

 ## Demo
- - Run the demo with a pretrained model
+ - Run the demo with a trained model
    ```
    # Run on the testing dataset
    python demo.py --ckpt=path_to_your_ckpt

-   # Run on a single file from the testing dataset
+   # Run on a single sample from the testing dataset
    python demo.py --ckpt=path_to_your_ckpt --sample_idx=000008
    ```

 ## Training
- - Run the command below to train
+ - Train your model using the following commands
    ```
    python train.py
    ```

 ## Evaluation
- - Run the command below to evaluate
+ - Evaluate your model using the following commands
    ```
    # Run on the testing dataset
    python test.py --ckpt=path_to_your_ckpt